“How do you improve your color vision?”

 We can perceive billions of colors, which we have sorted into 12 hue families (based on Johannes Itten’s 12-hue color system), plus tints, shades, tones and neutrals made from the hues.
-We can basically differentiate between 24 levels of light and dark.
+We can generally differentiate between 24–32 levels of light and dark.
 A trained eye can discern even more levels.

 Color Vision is Physiological

 The exception is, of course, those who have some degree of color blindness or reduced vision.
-Due to lack of function of some of the retina’s photoreceptor cells, color perception is limited.
+Due to lack of function of some of the retina’s photoreceptor cells, color perception may be limited.

 There are ways to test your color perception.
 The Ishihara test uses circles made of colored dots revealing a letter or numeral.
 If the numeral is visible to the viewer, color perception is normal.
 If not, the viewer may be color-blind.

 The practice of mixing colors, either digitally or with pigments, is a good way to train the eye.
 One method is to find natural forms and match their colors using both paint and Photoshop.
 Looking at a leaf, for example, try to determine if the green has more yellow, more blue, more red, or no blue at all (many “greens” are mixtures of yellow and black) and how vivid or dull the color is.
 This exercise is quite useful for strengthening your ability to see color accurately, if you do it regularly.

 Color sorting exercises increase your perceptual abilities.
 Pulling colors from digital images and arranging them into different palettes is also useful.
 A single set of colors can be sorted according to brightness, lightness, hue family, and temperature (warm or cool).